awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/including-scte-35-information-in-your-hls-manifest.md

 **To include SCTE\-35 information in your HLS manifest:**

-1. Open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

 1. Choose **Create new job**\.

-1. Set up your input, output groups, and outputs for video and audio, as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your input, output groups, and outputs for video and audio, as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in MediaConvert](structuring-complex-jobs.md)\.

 1. Under **Output groups**, choose **Apple HLS**\.
 **Note**